MolSSI-Education/python-package-best-practices/setup.md

 {: .bash}

 ## Create GitHub Account <a name="github_account"></a>
-Create an account on [github.com] if you do not have one already.
-Remember the user name and password.
+Create an account on [github.com](https://github.com/) if you do not have one already.
+Remember the username and password.
 If you are making a GitHub account, please remember that your username should be *recognizable* and *professional*.

 ### Conclusion
 At the end of this set-up, you should have created a Python environment (`molssi_best_practices`) which has Python 3.7, `numpy`, `matplotlib`, `jupyter`, and `cookiecutter` installed.
 You should also have downloaded starting material, installed and created an account on GitHub, and configured git.